 Keeping It Simple: Hygge Living At Home

 Hygge is a popular interior style choice with those who prefer to keep things on the simpler side.
 But unlike minimalist design sensibilities, hygge isn’t about chucking everything out and living in an empty room – it suggests you keep the things that have meaning to you around but encourages you to keep it as simple as possible.
-In the hygge philosophy, you are minimalizing the things that don’t matter in life but appreciating the simple things that bring you joy.
+Hygge philosophy emphasises minimising unnecessary things and finding joy in simple pleasures.

 Top 5 Ways To Add A Hygge Design Aesthetic To Your Home

 Wood Like To Go Out By Staying In

 Danes incorporate an outdoorsy feel to their interiors, as they believe in the calming effect of countryside strolls.
 Adding a wooden timber bed frame and some other, similar style furniture to a bedroom is the easiest way to give it that Scandi-vibe.
 Some well-chosen plants and fresh flowers will really help sell the countryside feel, too.

 Despite all the timber, the Danes also love their open flames.
 Add candles for a cosy environment if a log fire is not an option.
 Switching your overhead lamp for the soft flicker of candles goes a long way to creating that hygge living atmosphere.
 Scented candles, from floral to food scents, are popular for creating a cosy atmosphere.